servicetitan/Stl.Fusion/README.md

 * All Stl projects are currently targeting .NET Core 3.0.
 * The "big" `Stl` project is supposed to contain the most generic and most useful abstractions;
 * Everything else is supposed to be in Stl.* projects, which target specific problems (e.g. `Stl.Time`).
+* All the tests are currently located in `Stl.Tests` project - with subfolders & namespaces matching sub-projects & namespaces in Stl.
+Likely, that's temporary - eventually these tests are supposed to move to a set of dedicated test projects (one test project per one Stl project).

 ### Coding Style
 It's based on standard coding conventions for C# with a few exceptions: